f5devcentral/sslo-cloud-templates/README.md

 Please refer to official F5 documentation for additional guidance: https://clouddocs.f5.com/products/orchestration/ansible/devel/

+> :warning: Please note that as of May 2022 the SSL Orchestrator Ansible collection is currently under public preview and subject to evolve over time.

 ##### Installation
 - Start in an empty local folder and git clone this repository